mirumee/ariadne-website/website/versioned_docs/version-0.10.0/apollo-federation.md

 Our goal is to add a connection between each of them and combine the above services into a single graph.

-First of all, we need to add the `@key` directive to a type's definition as to allow other services to refer to it, or extend that type.
+First, we need to add the `@key` directive to a type's definition as to allow other services to refer to it, or extend that type.
 This directive tells other services which fields to use in order to uniquely identify a particular instance of the type.

 In our case, we should add it to the `User`, `Review` and `Product` types: